bloXroute-Labs/solana-trader-proto/python/README.md

     python3 -m twine upload --repository pypi dist/*

-#issues
+## Issues

-    if you encounter any issues related to the above python3 commands reffer to this page for steps to setup your local machine
+    if you encounter any issues related to the above python3 commands refer to this page for steps to setup your local machine
     [https://packaging.python.org/en/latest/tutorials/packaging-projects/](https://packaging.python.org/en/latest/tutorials/packaging-projects/)